YellowSharkMT/Django-Celery-Simple-Example/README.md

     $ (venv) python manage.py syncdb # for this project, there's no need to add an administrator
     $ (venv) python manage.py runserver

 You should have no errors at this point, and you should be able to reach the Django start page by visiting http://127.0.0.1:8000 in your browser.
-Setting up Django is beyond the scope of this project, see the official docs for information on this aspect of things.
+Setting up Django is beyond the scope of this project, see [the official docs on installing Django](https://docs.djangoproject.com/en/1.6/intro/install/) for more information.

 If successful, the next steps are to start the Celery workers/queues, and send them some tasks.
 (For reference, see the files `dj_test_app/celery.py`, and `dj_test_app/tasks.py`).
-The next commands will each require their own terminal window, as you will be running celery in "worker" mode, not in a daemonized mode. so open two more terminal windows, and in each one, navigate to the project root, and activate the virtualenv.
+The next commands will each require their own terminal window, as you will be running celery in "worker" mode, not in daemonized mode.

+Open two new terminal windows, and in each one, navigate to the project root, and activate the virtualenv.

     $ # NEW TERMINAL 1, will run the "default" queue.
     $ workon dj_test_app